brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 b = foo(Cat)
 ```

-I like to see a function definition as a contract, a promise; for the programmer to be used.
+I tend to see a function definition as a contract, a promise; for the programmer to be used.
 The contract states:

 > Given an object of the type `Organism`,